MicrosoftDocs/azure-docs/articles/cosmos-db/regional-failover.md

 ## <a id="NextSteps"></a>Next Steps
 * Learn about how Cosmos DB supports [global distribution](distribute-data-globally.md)
 * Learn about [global consistency with Azure Cosmos DB](consistency-levels.md)
-* Develop with multiple regions using Azure Cosmos DB's [DocumentDB API](../cosmos-db/tutorial-global-distribution-documentdb.md)
+* Develop with multiple regions using Azure Cosmos DB's [SQL API](tutorial-global-distribution-documentdb.md)
-* Learn how to build [Multi-region writer architectures](multi-region-writers.md) with Azure DocumentDB
+* Learn how to build [Multi-region writer architectures](multi-region-writers.md) with Azure Cosmos DB